BhavyaPanguluri/littlecloset-analytics/README.md

 of the Google Analytics dashboard, transition heatmap, and Markov chain graph.

 ---
-*Built by [Bhavya Panguluri](https://github.com/BhavyaPanguluri) in 2019, as a final-year college project.*
+*Built by [Bhavya Panguluri](https://github.com/BhavyaPanguluri) in 2019, as one of college projects in final year.*